Neighborly

 - Read on below and be sure to join our online working group.

-The working domain name for this project is Neighbor.be (and Neighbour.be.)
+The working domain name for this project is BeNeighbors.org (BeNeighbours.org as well).

 - to make your block safer and prevent crime